What is the test for habitual residence?

 Is a half interest that arises the moment the dwelling acquires the nature of a family residence a joint tenancy with its right of survivorship in the surviving spouse on death?
 (Newfoundland and Labrador, Canada)

-What is the rule of the rule on voluntary testimony?
+What is the test for withdrawing a client's confidential information?
 (Newfoundland and Labrador, Canada)

-What is the test for punishment in a motor vehicle accident?
+What is the difference between general and aggravated damages in a personal injury case?
 (Newfoundland and Labrador, Canada)

 X